Rolv-Apneseth/ps-typer/README.md

 - Making the GUI resizeable and configurable (settings specified by the user)
 - Using pickle files to save data, load it and set new highscores
 - Using .json files to save and load data for configuration of the program
-- Use of OOP to handle the use of different windows and functionality
+- Use of OOP to handle the use of different windows and functionality for each window
 - Use of the time module to time actions/functions
 - Rich text manipulation so the text typed is coloured based on whether it is correct/incorrect
+- Plotting data with pyqtgraph, and styling of the graph so it has the desired layout and appearance

 ## Installation